Good education is the best treasure of the future

 Active learning also involves several types of interaction pattern, from pair work to seminar-style discussions, with students being encouraged to evaluate the input of their peers, rather like in a university environment.
 This develops their Higher Order Thinking Skills, preparing them for tertiary education environments.

-Students are encouraged to question others and the teacher, as much as they are questioned themselves.
-An important aspect of education is developing a critical eye and learning not to blindly take information at face value.
+Students are encouraged to question others and the teacher, as much as they question themselves.
+An important aspect of education is developing a critical eye and learning and not to blindly take information at face value.

-All learning and consolidation are done through contemplation and skills focus in the classroom; as this is the case, there is no need for homework at Ihsan.
+All learning and consolidation are done through contemplation and skills focused in the classroom; as this is the case, there is no need for homework at Ihsan.
 We help students use that time more effectively to experience a range of activities.
+Project learning however is encouraged and some post class projects, mostly in groups, are given to assess students’ learning and to give them a chance to excel.
+Teachers at our school facilitate task-based teaching and learning so the focus is always on the learner.

 The teacher in our classrooms is a facilitator, providing input where necessary and setting up a range of activities in which students can participate, contemplate and reflect autonomously.